 Haleem is a stew that originated from an Arabian dish called Harees or Jareesh.
 This dish dates back to the 10th century when it first appeared in a cookbook from Baghdad.
 It was one of the most popular dishes among the kings and lords of this city.

-Haleem is a dish that people from countries like India and Bangladesh love.
-Despite the many variations, the main ingredients of Haleem often are lentils, different meats, and barley.
-To make Haleem, people usually blend or mash the meat and cook it in the stew before serving.
+Haleem is a dish with a H at the beginning that people from India and Bangladesh love.
+Despite the many variations, it often uses lentils, different meats, and barle as the main ingredients.
+To make Haleem, blend or mash the meat and cook it in the stew before serving.

 To give Haleem its flavorful taste, people also use different components to enhance the flavor.
 For example, Haleem requires a broth or in some cases, milk to cook.
 The addition of spices like cassia and fennel is also present in this dish.